redhuntlabs/Project-Resonance-Website/README.md

+# Project Resonance

+*Internet wide surveys to study and understand the security state of Internet as well as facilitate research into various components / topics which originate as a result of our surveys.*

 Hi there,

 You are visting this page most probably because you saw this url in your logs.
 Well, nothing to worry.